brwhale/KataScript/README.md

         return x * y;
     }
 }
-// You get the functions and variables of each parent class
+// You get the functions and variables of each parent class (but not the constructors)
 // in event of name collisions, last one in wins class prexy -> xx, yy {
     func prexy(_x, _y) {